This example for Terraform Enterprise creates a TFE installation with the following traits:

 you may decide to add more filters in order to narrow down your search.

-Otherwise, you may decide to provide the ami_id
+Otherwise, you may decide to provide the ami_id variable directly, instead of using the

 data source.
-To do this, simply provide a value for the ami_id
+To do this, simply provide a value for the ami_id variable with the specific

 AMI ID that you wish to use.
 If you choose to do this, you do not need to provide values for

-the other variables that begin with ami_
+the other variables that begin with ami_.

-file and instantiate the required inputs as required in the respective ./examples/existing-image/variables.tf
+terraform.auto.tfvars file and instantiate the required inputs as required in the respective ./examples/existing-image/variables.tf including the path to the license under the license_file variable value.Initialize terraform and apply the module configurations using the commands below:

 terraform init